Lisa Germano: Early life

-Germano was born in Mishawaka, Indiana, one of five children of violinist Rocco and Betty Germano.
+Germano was born in Mishawaka, Indiana, one of six children of violinist Rocco and Betty Germano.
 She studied music, including piano and violin, as a child.
-When she was seven, she composed a fifteen-minute opera for the piano.
+When she was seven, she composed a 15-minute opera for piano accompaniment.

 Career

-On the road with Mellencamp

-Germano was working as a violinist when rock singer John Mellencamp invited her to play on his album.
-For seven years she toured and recorded as a member of Mellencamp's band, appearing on The Lonesome Jubilee (1987), Big Daddy (1989), Falling from Grace (1991), Human Wheels (1993), and Dance Naked (1994).
+Germano was working as a violinist when rock singer John Mellencamp invited her to play in his band for the Scarecrow Tour.
+For the next eight years, she toured and recorded as a member of Mellencamp's band, appearing on The Lonesome Jubilee (1987), Big Daddy (1989), Falling from Grace (1991), Human Wheels (1993), and Dance Naked (1994).
+Germano played with Mellencamp from 1985 to 1993 before leaving in 1994 to pursue a solo career.
 During the 1980s she also appeared on albums by Simple Minds and the Indigo Girls.
+Germano rejoined Mellencamp's band for the 2023 Live and In Person tour, and also played violin on his studio album that year, Orpheus Descending – the first Mellencamp studio album she played on since 1993.